wallarm/product-documentation/docs/latest/waf-installation/cloud-platforms/azure/docker-container.md

         The filtering node directives should be described in the `/etc/nginx/sites-enabled/default` file.

     * `--environment-variables`: environment variables containing settings for the filtering node and Wallarm Cloud connection (available variables are listed in the table below).
-Please note that it is not recommended to explicitly pass the value of `DEPLOY_TOKEN`.
+Please note that it is not recommended to explicitly pass the value of `WALLARM_API_TOKEN`.

         --8<-- "../include/waf/installation/nginx-docker-env-vars-to-mount-latest.md"
 1. Open the [Azure portal](https://portal.azure.com/) and ensure the created resource is displayed in the list of resources.